Pay for your course

 Payment options

-Once you finish enrolment and pay your fees, you can:
+Once your enrolment is confirmed and you have paid your fees, you can:

 • attend and take part in training